-On this minibus tour, we cannot tell you exactly where our quest for the northern lights will take us.
-Following the aurora and cloud forecast to optimize your chance of witnessing the northern lights dancing their glorious magic across the night sky we will take you far away from the city lights.
-Our quest could take us to Hvalfjörður, Þingvellir, Reykjanes, or to some other South Iceland location.
-With our minibus, we can go to some places that the large buses cannot reach.
+On this minibus tour, we cannot tell you in advance exactly where our quest for the northern lights will take us.
+We follow the best aurora and cloud forecast available to optimize your chance of seeing the northern lights dancing their glorious magic across the night sky.
+One thing is guaranteed, we will take you far away from the city lights!
+We could go to Hvalfjörður, Þingvellir, Reykjanes, or to some other South Iceland countryside location.
+Traveling by minibus, we can go to some places which the big buses cannot reach!

-The northern lights are an unforgettable experience bringing some extraordinary photo opportunities.
-There is the excitement of hunting for them, and all the sudden then the moment of wonder when they begin to show up.
-Sometimes they appear, at first, in quite a subtle way before their colors open out and strengthen, swirling and dancing their patterns across the sky.
-Whether they are at their most dramatic or not they are always awe inspiring.
-Green and yellow auroras are very common both in Iceland and elsewhere.
-Blues, because they contain colors within the red spectrum are less common everywhere.
-Colors within the red spectrum are much more common in Iceland than they are elsewhere when they show as blue, violet or rose shades.
-These colors are, though, still far less common than green and yellow hues.
+Witnessing the northern lights is an unforgettable experience bringing some extraordinary photo opportunities.
+There is the excitement of hunting for them, then the awe-inspiring moment when they appear.
+Sometimes they show, at first, in quite a subtle way before their colors build, strengthen and expand into swirling and dancing patterns across the sky.
+Whether they are at their most dramatic or not they are always surreal and special.
+Green and yellow auroras are very common, both in Iceland and elsewhere.
+Blues, violet and rose northern lights are less common everywhere because they contain elements of the red spectrum in varying degrees.
+Really red auroras, from rose to brighter and darker red tones are more common in Iceland than anywhere else in the world, although they are still quite rare.

-The northern light is created by reactions when particles hit the earth´s atmosphere.
-Streams of particles from the sun are carried by the solar wind towards the north and south poles.
-Oxygen produces green/yellow and nitrogen will create blue, rose or violet lights.
+The northern lights are created by chemical reactions when streams of particles from the sun hit the earth´s atmosphere.
+These streams are carried by the solar wind towards the north and south poles.
+Which kind of gas particle the solar particles collide with will determine the color of the lights.

 Please remember to bring:

-Because northern lights tours are reliant upon suitable weather and aurora forecasts we sometimes have to cancel the tours.
-Your tour may be cancelled up to 18:15 on the day of departure.
-When this happens your payment is refunded.
+Northern lights tours only operate when the weather and aurora forecasts are suitable, so sometimes we have to cancel these tours.
+Your tour may be canceled up to 18:15 on the day of departure.
+When this happens your payment is fully refunded.

 Like you might have heard, the northern lights are a pretty difficult thing to predict.
 You can check en.vedur.is to see the forecast and if the level is high and the skies are clear then it’s very likely that the tour is going.
 We do update our website’s tour departure sheet with the information at 17:00 the latest.
 If the canceled you will receive an email telling you so.